 An asset becomes non-performing when the bank does not receive income from it for a certain period.
 In theory, any credit facility turns into a non-performing asset when it ceases to generate income for a bank.
+Consider the following illustration.

-Given below are details of interest on advance of a Commercial Bank as on 31.03.2021:
+Given below are details of interest on advance of a Commercial Bank as on 31.03.2023: